 5. Using shipping materials in crafts

-As the youngest of three kids, I remember the challenge our parents faced mediating sharing everyday, and often that meant buying three of each toy to keep us appeased.
-That’s why I decided to create a sibling version for all our subscription boxes – each sibling box contains enough materials for two, while keeping shipping and packaging at a minimum.
+As the youngest of three kids, I remember the challenge our parents faced mediating sharing every day, and often that meant buying three of each toy to keep us appeased.
+That’s why I decided to make sure each and every box has 4-6 activities, so families can share if needed.

 7. Offsetting carbon dioxide